Differentially Private Boxplots: Simulation details and additional results

 \subsection{Parameter tuning}

-We performed simulations under similar settings as in the previous section.
-We varied $\lambda_n \in \{n^{-1/2}, n^{-1/4}, 1\}$ and $c\in\{1,20,40\}$, fixing $\epsilon = 1$ and estimated differentially private boxplots with \texttt{DPBoxplot}. .
+We performed simulations under similar settings as those discussed in Section \ref{app::single-sim}.
+We varied $\lambda_n \in \{n^{-1/2}, n^{-1/4}, 1\}$, fixing $\epsilon = 1$ and estimated differentially private boxplots with all methods.
 Figure~\ref{fig:app_params} summarizes the results for simulated distributions (column-wise), boxplot metrics (row-wise).
-Variations in $\lambda_n$ and in $c$ are represented with different line colors and line styles, respectively.
-We observe the method is not highly sensitive to the chosen parameters except for skewness and tails.
-Based on this observation and to account for better results in small samples we concluded that $\lambda_n = n^{-1/4}$ and $c=20$ were reasonable choices.
+Variations in the method and $\lambda_n$ and are represented with different line colors and line styles, respectively.
+We observe that none of the methods are highly sensitive to the chosen parameters, except for skewness and tails.
+Moreover, \texttt{DPBoxplot} was generally the best regardless of $\lambda_n$.
+Based on this observation and to account for better results in small samples, we concluded that $\lambda_n = n^{-1/4}$ was a reasonable choice for all methods.